 Moving west along South Temple you will see the Church Administration Building.
 Although it is not open to the general public, it is worth noting that current leaders of the Church of Jesus Christ of Latter-day Saints have their offices in this classical-style building.

 Joseph Smith Memorial Building

 This walking tour of Temple Square concludes at the Joseph Smith Memorial Building, located just west of the Church Administration Building.
 This stately building, originally constructed in 1911, is dedicated to Joseph Smith, founder of the Church of Jesus Christ of Latter-day Saints, and houses several attractions of interest.
-With free advance tickets (Call 1-866-LDS-TIKS), visitors can view an hour-long film called Joseph Smith: Prophet of the Restoration.
+With free advance tickets (Call 1-866-LDS-TIKS), visitors can view a film called Meet the Mormons.
 For dates and times, visit the film's web site.
 The building also houses the Family Search Center, which offers visitors another opportunity to research the lives of their ancestors with plenty of volunteer help to aid them.
 Two excellent restaurants, The Roof and The Garden, occupy the top floor of the building, which also offers great views of the Salt Lake Temple other Temple Square attractions.
 The Joseph Smith Memorial Building is open Monday-Saturday 9:00 a.m. to 9:00 p.m.

 There are numerous restaurants and cafes on and around Temple Square.
 The Joseph Smith Memorial Building has two restaurants on its top floor which are local favorites.
 The Lion House also serves lunch and dinner daily (except Sundays).
 For more choices, we recommend the the restaurants and food court at The Gateway, which is close to Temple Square.